dmuth/fivestarstats/README.txt

 Who I am:

-My name is Douglas Muth, call me Doug.
-I've been programming professionally for about 11 years now and have written several other Drupal modules.
-I live in Ardmore, PA and have NO children or pets.
+My name is Douglas Muth, but please call me Doug.
+I've been programming professionally for about 11 years and have written several other Drupal modules.
+I live in Ardmore, PA and work in Center City Philadelphia.

 My website, in all its monochrome glory, is at: http://www.dmuth.org/